stationaryreality/Wordpress-Customization/docs/taxonomy.md

 title: Content Structure & Taxonomy
 ---

-## 🧭 Content Architecture & Tag Strategy
+## 🧭 Architecture & Tag Strategy

 I’ve touched on this in the [image strategy](/image-strategy), but this document explains the deeper realization behind my current taxonomy and the significance of what I’m trying to build.

-### 💡 The Spark: Anchor Tags & Cover Blocks
+## 💡 The Spark: Anchor Tags & Cover Blocks

 At one point, I discovered the power of using **HTML anchors** on **cover blocks** to act like semantic tags.
 This allowed me to write a script to extract covers based on specific names.
 For example, the first cover block on the site is a quote from **Manly P. Hall**, so I used him as my test case while working with ChatGPT.